 Welcome to Lucept.
-Lucept is a source of lighting design inspiration with projects, products, and designers highlighted from around the world.
+Lucept considers the future of lighting via inspiring projects, products, and technologies from around the world.

 Brad Koerner’s passion is enriching people’s lives through lighting.
-In doing so, Brad has become a creative leader in the synthesis and application of advanced lighting technologies, an entrepreneurial project leader, a seasoned product marketing manager and an award-winning lighting designer.
+Brad is a product development leader with 15 years of experience in the architectural lighting industry creating new products and market categories that have earned in excess of $300m.
+Brad is a creative leader in the application of advanced lighting technologies, an entrepreneurial project leader, a seasoned product marketing manager and an award-winning lighting designer.